First Army Best Warrior Competition Swim event

-Staff Sgt.
-Natasha Sutton, a grader for the swim event, observed Sgt.
-1st Class Francisco Torres, a best warrior competitor for 120th Infantry Brigade, prepare his gear for water proofing for the swim event for the First Army Best Warrior Competition April 20, at Fort McCoy, Wis.
-The winner of the best warrior competition will represent First Army at the United States Forces Command Best Warrior Competition later this year.
+Sgt.
+1st Class Francisco Torres, a best warrior competitor for 120th Infantry Brigade, swam 150 meters while using his ruck as a flotation device for the swim event for the First Army Best Warrior Competition April 20, at Fort McCoy, Wis.
+The journey to find the First Army Best Warrior has just begun, the competitors will be faced with events that will challenge them physically, mentally and emotionally.
 (U.S. Army Photo by Sgt.
 Ryan Tatum)

 |Date Taken: